jadecobra/python_tdd_exercises/source/data_structures/booleans/truth_table/03_binary_operations_ii.rst

         if not (p and q):
             return True

-  still green, I remove the other statements.
+  the test is still passing, I remove the other statements.

   .. code-block:: python